LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/stephen_grider/kubernetes-production.md

 - Volumes with Databases
 - Volume here is similar to Docker Volumes
 - Data is being stored in the file system of the Postgres Container.
 If Pod gets delete by Deployment, we will lose everything if that Container crashes.
 Deployment then created a new Pod but no data is being carried over from the old Pod that crashed.
 (BAD)
 - Thus, we create volumes.
-Postgres container writes data to volumes e instead.
+Postgres container writes data to volumes instead.
 New Pod created has access to the volume that was used by the old Pod that crashed.

 ```yaml
 metadata: